Lawsuit alleges NCCC leaders retaliated against sexual harassment complainants

 "All allegations of harassment that are reported to the college are fully investigated and addressed consistent with our policies and laws," Barbara M. DeSimone, NCCC's director of public relations and event management, said in a statement.

-Tomczak named Faso and Brevetti-Runkle as witnesses to Mistriner's alleged harassment in her complaint to Human Resources Director Catherine Brown in May, according to the suit.
+Tomczak named the student recruiter and Brevetti-Runkle as witnesses to Mistriner's alleged harassment in her complaint to Human Resources Director Catherine Brown in May, according to the suit.

 In August, NCCC moved Tomczak to housing.
 The suit claims a college administrator told Tomczak she was being moved because "human resources and Mistriner wanted her out of the college."